bendelv/Inge-M1_BigData/01_README.md

 * Link between co2 emission and energy production
 * Link between co2 emission and energy consumption
 * How can we modeling co2 cycle?
 Natural?
 Human?
 Interactions?
+* What is the frontier of the emission of a country (importation of products containing embedded carbon, etc ) ?
+* What are the planned strategies?
+What are the probabilities that they be actually applied ?
 * Energetic dependence of countries (?)
 * Match between production and consummation and loss occasioned. (?)
 * Allocation of fossil energy for elec (?)